Could eating peanut butter daily help support older adults to stay physically strong and mentally sharp?

-He is hoping that the humble nut spread may prove to be a simple and affordable adjustment to older people’s diets to benefit their health.
+He is hoping that the humble peanut butter may prove to be a simple and affordable adjustment to older people’s diets to benefit their nutrition and health.

 “We chose peanuts for this project as they are high in energy and nutrient density, and their protein and healthy fat content may improve physical and cognitive functions,” he said.